-- Additional Skills; are you good in archery?
+- Additional Skills; are you good at archery?
 Did you undergo basic wilderness survival training?
 What about Arts & Crafts or music?
 List them all because Camp directors want to see how you can contribute to the program.

 - Associations; are you a member of any association or organization of Camp Counselors?
 It is important to name all the organizations you are signed up with.
-Your associations will reflect how well you are aligned with established values and guidelines of camp industry.
+Your associations will reflect how well you are aligned with established values and guidelines of the camp industry.

 - Administrative Skills; your job is not limited to outdoor activities.
 Administrative work is part of your duties.
 List your technical skills that are relevant to camp operations.